Opening: Executive Assistant

 This position is responsible for working with staff and clients to provide a welcoming, trauma-informed atmosphere to empower clients to regain their self-esteem and continue with their goals.
 In addition, the Residential Supervisor is responsible for supervising over- the- counter medication needs, household duties, adherence to house rules and safety regulations/standards and providing an atmosphere conducive to rehabilitation, paying specific attention to confidentiality.
 The supervisor has direct responsibility for the residents in case of emergency.
 For a full job description, please click here.
 If interested, please email resumes to firstname.lastname@example.org

-The Admissions Coordinator is responsible for coordinating all aspects of the admissions process.
-This includes conducting telephone and in-person assessments, making determinations regarding admissions, and developing strong relationships with community resources in order to increase agency visibility and referrals.In addition, the Admissions Coordinator will also carry a small clinical caseload of individual and group therapy.
+The Intake Coordinator will be responsible for coordinating all aspects of the admissions process.
+This includes conducting telephone and in-person assessments, making determinations regarding admissions, and developing strong relationships with community resources in order to increase agency visibility and referrals.In addition, the Intake Coordinator will also carry a small clinical caseload of individual and group therapy.
 For a full job description, please click here.
 If interested, please email resumes to email@example.com

 A Commitment to Education